 // PASSTHROUGH · META QUEST · REAL-WORLD ANCHORED · INTERACTIVE

 The second chapter layers the virtual gallery over the user's real physical space using Meta Quest passthrough.
-Visitors wearing the headset see their actual room augmented with gallery walls, paintings, and interactive elements anchored to real-world surfaces.
-A game-mode layer introduces interaction mechanics — picking up artworks, reading information panels, and navigating between gallery rooms — making the experience exploratory rather than passive.
+Visitors wearing the headset see their actual room augmented with world portals linked to the corresponding painting, and interactive elements altering the environment in bio diversity.
+A game-mode layer introduces interaction mechanics — interacting with AI agent -NPC to aquire information about the artworks, reading information panels, and navigating between Canvas worlds — making the experience exploratory rather than passive.

 | SDK | Meta XR SDK — Mixed Reality Utility Kit (MRUK) |